masoudya/neural-prior-estimator/segmentation/README.md

 # Semantic Segmentation with Neural Prior Estimator (NPE)

-This directory contains the semantic segmentation implementation of **Neural Prior Estimator (NPE)** built on top of MMSegmentation.
+This directory provides the semantic segmentation implementation of **Neural Prior Estimator (NPE)** built on top of MMSegmentation.

-The method integrates learned feature-conditioned priors into dense prediction, enabling imbalance-aware semantic segmentation.
+NPE augments dense prediction models with learnable feature-conditioned class priors that adjust segmentation logits, improving performance under class imbalance.
+The implementation does not modify base model definitions.
+Instead, it wraps existing decode heads at runtime and injects prior estimation modules.

 ## Installation